WELCOME TO AMELIA

 Amelia Cabinet Co. is a manufacturer of fine custom cabinetry.
 Each piece is proudly hand crafted in the USA and designed to service your unique lifestyle.
 No matter your taste, classic to contemporary, Amelia transforms your visions into sensational realities.

-Amelia: our hero, daughter, sister, & patient of Connecticut Children’s Medical Center, has taught us the importance of giving back to those who are in need, which is why we are proud to donate 1% of every furniture sale to the Connecticut Children’s Medical Center, to be of benefit to the extraordinary patients in the hematology & oncology department.
+Amelia: our hero, daughter, sister, & patient of Connecticut Children’s Medical Center, has taught us the importance of giving back to those who are in need, which is why we are proud to donate a percentage of every furniture sale to the Connecticut Children’s Medical Center, to be of benefit to the extraordinary patients in the hematology & oncology department.

 David Vincenzi Senior began branding his own line of cabinetry named after his youngest daughter in 2006.
 Thereafter, son Dave S. Vincenzi formed the Amelia Cabinet Company, which takes pride in being a manufacturer of quality custom cabinetry produced in the USA, with many materials coming locally from around Connecticut.
 Dave is a graduate from the highly regarded design school, RIT, with a degree in industrial design.
 His philosophy is “built on tradition, designed for the tomorrows”, in today’s society where most products are not built to last both physically & visually, the Amelia Cabinet Company manufactures furniture that is designed endure trends & everyday usage.
 We acknowledge the importance of possessing a sustainable vision which has helped lead to a line of wooden toys created from once discarded scrap wood, turning them in to cherished treasures.